mosip/documentation/docs/upgrade-runbook.md

 **Note**: Disable the `masterdata loader` and `regproc-reprocessor`.

-### Activites once all the upgraded services are up
+### Activities once all the upgraded services are operational

-To resend the partner and policy details to IDA, please run the PMS utility job once.
-You can find the steps to run the job in this Document.
+* To resend the partner and policy details to IDA, please run the PMS utility job once.
+You can find the steps to run the job [here]()..

-The UI specs for pre-registration should be published via the MasterData API in version 1.2.0.
+* The UI specs for pre-registration should be published via the MasterData API in version 1.2.0.
 Previously, in version 1.1.5, the UI specs were saved in the config server.
-To upgrade the UI specs, please refer to this link.
+To upgrade the UI specs, please refer [here]().

-To proceed with the masterdata country specific upgrade scripts, please follow the instructions outlined in this Document.
+* To proceed with the masterdata country specific upgrade scripts, please follow the instructions outlined [here]().

-Please create all the required applicant type details according to the applicanttype.mvel file created in the property migration section.
-For more information, please refer to this Document.
+* Please create all the required applicant type details according to the `applicanttype.mvel` file created in the property migration section.
+For more information, please refer to the document [here]().

-Starting from version 1.2.0.1, it is mandatory to prepend the thumbprint for all encryptions.
-Therefore, we need to ensure that the certificate thumbprint for a particular partner exactly matches in both the keymanager and IDA key_alias tables.
-To learn how to check thumbprints and for further steps, please refer to this Document.
+* Starting from version 1.2.0.1, it is mandatory to prepend the thumbprint for all encryptions.
+Therefore, we need to ensure that the certificate thumbprint for a particular partner exactly matches in both the keymanager and IDA `key_alias` tables.
+To learn how to check thumbprints and for further steps, please refer [here]().

-Please check and rectify any mixed case user names in the user details and zone mapping.
+* Please check and rectify any mixed case user names in the user details and zone mapping.

-Finally, restart all the services to take care of old data caching.
+* Finally, restart all the services to take care of old data caching.

+### Activities after completing the first round of testing:

+1. Configure the Registration client upgrade at the server side.
+Please refer to this [link]() for further instructions.

+2. Run the query to identify all the packets stuck between the stages.
+Use the manual reprocess utility to reprocess all the RIDs found using the above query.
+Please refer to this [link]() to carry out the reprocess.

+3. Initiate the regproc reprocessor.

+4. In case packets continue to fail due to performance issues, follow the steps mentioned in the [document]() to process packets from the beginning.

+5. Perform the ID repository tasks.
+Run the archival script and reprocess SQL script on the credential transaction table as specified in the document.

+6. Backup and delete any unnecessary tables and databases.

+7. Manually remove the "mosip_regdevice" and "mosip_authdevice" databases, as they have been moved to "mosip_pms".

+8. Delete all tables ending with "<table_name>_to_be_deleted" and "<table_name>_migr_bkp".

+### Optional Steps

+1. Ensure that the datashare property is properly configured in the abis policy for the domain.
+Please refer to this [link]() for more detailed information.

+2. Remove any unnecessary roles for clients and users.

+3. When the admin portal becomes accessible, the admin user should generate the master keys that have been recently added to the `key_policy_def` table.
+This can be done using the admin UI master key generation page (Keymanager) for the `ADMIN_SERVICES` and `RESIDENT` roles.
+Only proceed with this step if the corresponding entries are not already available in the `key_alias` table of keymanager.
+For more detailed instructions, please consult the provided [document]().